Sciss/Desktop/README.md

 To build sub project `"desktop-mac"`, you need either OS X with Apple's EAWT extensions, or otherwise the dummy [OrangeExtensions](http://ymasory.github.io/OrangeExtensions/) are used.

+Note that as of 0.10.5, you need Java 9 or newer to compile; however the library can still be used on Java 8.
+Java 9 is needed to compile support for Java 9 `java.awt.Desktop` API.

 Some demos are available through `sbt desktop/test:run`.
 For Mac specific demos, `sbt desktop-mac/test:run`.
+Note that when you run on JDK 11 on macOS, it will use the Java 9 API instead of EAWT.

 ## contributing